bkowialiewski/differential_evolution/README.md

 ![](./implementation/plots/histogram.svg)

-Differential Evoltuion provides a simple but efficient way of finding very good parameter values for a very complex problem, such as the Rastrigin function.
+Differential Evolution provides a simple but efficient way of finding very good parameter values for a very complex problem, such as the Rastrigin function.
 By extension, I expect this algorithm to be particularly efficient to fit a model to empirical data, as it is commonly done in computational modeling of human cognition.